 Elements of a scope and sequence

-There are a number of required elements of a scope and sequence.
-We have listed them below and included an explanation of what each element means.
+Required elements of a scope and sequence and an explanation of what each element means.

 'Scope' of learning in relation to the syllabus outcomes to be addressed